 If your company was not incorporated in Idaho, but you intend to do business there, you need to file an Idaho Foreign Registration Statement.

-This process, known as Foreign Qualification, allows a company formed in Delaware (or any other state) to legally transact business in Idaho.
+Idaho Foreign Qualification allows a company formed in Delaware (or any other state) to legally transact business in Idaho.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

-In order to file your Foreign Registration Statement, sometimes referred to as obtaining a Certificate of Authority, you must complete the official form and include the required fees and documentation.
+In order to file your Idaho Foreign Registration Statement, sometimes referred to as obtaining an Idaho Certificate of Authority, you must complete the official form and include the required fees and documentation.

 The fee imposed by Idaho is $100.
-Corporations and LLCs both must include a Certificate of Good Standing (sometimes known as a Certificate of Existence) from your home state, dated within the past 90 days.
+For corporations and LLCs registering in Idaho, a Certificate of Good Standing (sometimes known as a Certificate of Existence) is required from your home state, dated within the past 90 days.

 You must also appoint and list an Idaho Registered Agent.
 The Registered Agent must be maintained at all times.
 We can provide this service at a cost of just $99/year.

 Harvard Business Services can assist with your application so you don’t have to deal with the Idaho Secretary of State directly.
 We do charge our own fee for this service, in addition to state fees.
 The exact fee can vary based upon whether your company is already filed and whether you need us to obtain additional documents to meet the state’s requirements.
 Please contact us for an exact quote.

 If your company does or will do business in Idaho, but it was not formed in Idaho, you will often need to obtain Idaho Foreign Qualification.
 Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.

 Idaho Uniform Business Organizations Code lists several activities that are not classified as transacting business in the state.
 These activities include: